Geek4IT/Geek4IT.github.io/_posts/2015-1-1-Hooked-How-to-Build-Habit-Forming-Products.md

 - Naturally, all three parts of B = MAT must be present for a singular user action to occur; without a clear trigger and sufficient motivation there will be no behavior.
 However, for companies building technology solutions, the greatest return on investment generally comes from increasing a product’s ease of use.

+- The action is the simplest behavior in anticipation of reward.

+- For any behavior to occur, a trigger must be present at the same time as the user has sufficient ability and motivation to take action.

+- To increase the desired behavior, ensure a clear trigger is present; next, increase ability by making the action easier to do; finally, align with the right motivator.

+Excerpt From: Nir Eyal.
+“Hooked.” iBooks.

+Excerpt From: Nir Eyal.
+“Hooked.” iBooks.

+Excerpt From: Nir Eyal.
+“Hooked.” iBooks.

 ### Variable Reward